Whenever you notice the illustrious Swoosh sign, do you need someone to spell out Nike to recognize what it stands for?

 Open-ended straight lines have their own connotations depending upon their type.
 A vertical line suggests masculinity, strength, and virtue while horizontal lines indicate calmness, rest and smoothness.
 Diagonal lines give a theatrical effect as if they are holding something up.

-Design Elements for a Strong Brand Identity
+Major Design Elements for a Strong Brand Identity

 A logo is literally the face of your company.
 And unlike human faces, it could be improved and edited – without requiring any cosmetic surgeries!
 Logos for a brand are like signatures of a person.
 It works as the identification as well as a visual aid for the audience to associate with services an organization provides.